jmvlangen/DnDtracker/D&D tracker/README.txt

 ---c) Location commands-----------------------------------------------------------------

 ----i) Environment----------------------------------------------------------------------
-The environment command changes the environment (see section 3c).
-It requires one argument that should be a path.
-When evaluated the environment command will set the environment to the value of the variable at the end of the given path.
+The environment command changes or displays the environment (see section 3c).
+If no argument is given the environment command will display the current environment when evaluated.
+If an argument is given it should be a path.
+When evaluated the environment command will then set the environment to the value of the variable at the end of the given path.

 ----ii) List----------------------------------------------------------------------------
 The list command prints a list of all variables in a collection.
 When the list command